cpuguy96/f18-datascience-final/docs/README.md

 ## Data Exploration
 ### Dimensionality Reduction
-Following one-hot encoding of categorical data, dimensionality reduction is necessary to improve the performance of prospective learning algorithms.
-Thus, principle component analysis and factor analysis are used to reduce the dimensionality of the dataset and allow for visualization after preprocessing.
+Following one-hot encoding<sup>[3](#f3)</sup> of categorical data, dimensionality reduction is necessary to improve the performance of prospective learning algorithms.
+Thus, principle component analysis<sup>[4](#f4)</sup> and factor analysis are used to reduce the dimensionality of the dataset and allow for visualization after preprocessing.
 The top 95% of variance explained by each dimensionality method is used as a baseline for feature reduction.
 Separate datasets are created from each feature reduction method.
 ![Principle Component Analysis](http://shahidhn.github.io/f18-datascience-final/images/pca.jpg)
 ### K-means Clustering
 K-means clustering is used to segment customers based on their demographics.
-The elbow method is used to determine the optimal number of clusters to create for the normal model, principle component analysis, and factor analysis datasets.
+The elbow method<sup>[2](#f2)</sup> is used to determine the optimal number of clusters to create for the normal model, principle component analysis, and factor analysis datasets.
 After a specified number of clusters is given, k-means clustering is run to create additional datasets containing the user assigned cluster number.
 ![K-means clustering](http://shahidhn.github.io/f18-datascience-final/images/k-means_clustering.jpg)

 ## Predictive Modeling